instana/instana-grafana-datasource/README.md

 To adjust the legend display you can provide an own "Legend format".
 Supported values for replacement are:

 - $label - the entity label
-- $host - the corresponding host
+- $host - the corresponding host MAC address
 - $pid - the corresponding PID
 - $timeShift - corresponding timeShift
 - $metric - the displayed metric